ryz3006/alignzov2/README.md

 #### 2. Super Admin User Not Visible
 **Problem**: Super admin user not appearing in users list **Solution**:
-- Ensure you're logged in with `riyas.siddikk@6dtech.co.in`
+- Ensure you're logged in with the admin user
 - The user exists in database and should be visible after authentication
 - Check browser console for any API errors